ananyasaini64760/Zepto_Data_Analysis/README.md

 # 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project

 A comprehensive, real-world data analyst portfolio project built around an e-commerce inventory dataset scraped from Zepto, one of India’s rapidly expanding quick-commerce startups.
 The project replicates actual analyst workflows — starting from raw data exploration all the way to actionable, business-driven insights.
-Performed on PostgreSQL
+Performed on PostgreSQL.

 Ideal for: